 HImru brocade is made with silk and cotton.
 This gives the material sheen and feels of silk and the softness of cotton.

-Synthetic brocade is not a type of faux brocade and is often made from synthetic fabrics.
-It is often made from polyester and other human-made fabric rather than looking like a natural fabric like silk or cotton.
+Synthetic brocade is not a type of faux brocade and is often from synthetic fabrics.
+It is often from polyester and other human-made fabric rather than looking like a natural fabric like silk or cotton.

 History of Brocade

 The first brocade fabric dress appeared in China in 475 BCE.
-The fabric was limited to China for many centuries and could not be sold to people outside China.
+The fabric limited to China for many centuries and could not sell to people outside China.
 Around the 6th century, it starts spreading through Asia and Europe.
 When the jacquard look was discovered in the early 1800s, it was much easier to make and was widely available.
 Brocade was not a time-consuming and hand-embroidered material that only the wealthy could afford to buy.
 But, now it does not take much time and is widely available.

-How is brocade fabric used?
+How brocade fabric used?

 In your furniture designs, brocade is a popular choice for three pillows.
 Regardless of the type of upholstery of the material for your bed covers, your couch and a few ornamental pillows lend a sophisticated ambiance to any setting.

-Where is brocade fabric produced?
+Where brocade fabric produce?

 China is the world’s largest exporter and producer of textile products.
 Only in the case of wool brocade, the east Asian nation is the most prodigious producer of brocade fabric.
 Australia holds the distinction of being the global capital of wool production in the world but Australian wool producers ship their raw material or yarn to Chinese factories for finishing.